Skip to main content

 Residential exemptions, CPA surcharge exemptions, and hardship relief

 • Who can get it: It depends on where you live.
-Boston and Cambridge both offer residential exemptions.
-The state also provides a CPA exemption form for low-income persons and low- or moderate-income seniors.
+Boston and Cambridge offer residential exemptions.
+The state provides a CPA exemption form for low-income persons and low- or moderate-income seniors.
 Cambridge posts a Clause 18 hardship form, and Hingham lists both hardship and an elderly and disabled taxation aid fund.

 • How to apply: File with the assessor.
 Boston and Cambridge both posted April 1, 2026 deadlines for FY2026 residential exemption applications.
+If you missed that date, ask what to do for FY2027.

 • What to gather: Proof of owner-occupancy, deed, tax return address, photo ID, and for hardship relief, proof of the financial or medical hardship.